Skip to content

 Lewis Banks··5 min read

-Creating a cohesive brand identity isn't just for multinational corporations—it's essential for every business looking to stand out in today's competitive marketplace.
-Whether you're running a boutique hotel in Shoreditch, a fitness studio in Manchester, or a retail shop in Birmingham, a well-crafted brand style guide ensures your business presents a consistent, professional image that resonates with customers and drives growth.
+A cohesive brand identity isn't just for multinational corporations.
+It's essential for every business that wants to stand out in today's competitive marketplace.
+You might run a boutique hotel in Shoreditch, a fitness studio in Manchester, or a retail shop in Birmingham.
+A well-crafted brand style guide gives your business a consistent, professional image.
+That image resonates with customers and drives growth.

 What Is a Brand Style Guide and Why Your Business Needs One

 A brand style guide is your business's visual and tonal rulebook.
-It defines how your brand looks, sounds, and feels across every customer touchpoint—from your website and social media to your shopfront signage and staff uniforms.
+It defines how your brand looks, sounds, and feels at every customer touchpoint.
+That includes your website, your social media, your shopfront signage, and your staff uniforms.

 For SMEs in hospitality, fitness, and retail, consistency builds trust.
-When a potential guest sees your hotel's Instagram post and then visits your website, they should immediately recognise it's the same brand.
-This recognition creates confidence, and confident customers are more likely to book, buy, or join.
+A potential guest might see your hotel's Instagram post, then visit your website.
+They should recognise it as the same brand at once.
+This recognition creates confidence.
+Confident customers are more likely to book, buy, or join.

 Studies show that consistent brand presentation can increase revenue by up to 23%.
-For a local restaurant or gym, this could mean the difference between thriving and merely surviving.
+For a local restaurant or gym, that can mean the difference between thriving and merely surviving.

 A brand style guide is your business's visual and tonal rulebook.